 Many of the above sculptures can be found if you wander between the main railway station in Helsinki and down to the sea front via Keskuskatu street.
 You will encounter the wonderful park that starts at the Swedish Theatre and flows down the hill to the Market Square on the seafront.
 One of the delightful aspects of this walk, which we did a number of times, was the amount of public musicians to be encountered, playing in the piazza’s and the parks.
 It is even better if you can listen to the music after you have bought a seafood lunch at the markets.

 Perhaps the most curious statue we encountered in Helsinki was a mobile statue dubbed by locals as ‘The Bad, Bad Boy’.
 We spotted him as we left the Port by taxi, peeing into a pond near one of the official port buildings.
 I am not sure who moves him around but he was seen the previous year, urinating into the harbour down by the Market Square.
 Perhaps a roaming statue that attempts to shock both the tourists and local social mores speaks to a curious Finnish sense of humour that is not immediately obvious.

 Images from stalls in Market Square

-The Fins appear to be as blasé about their national animal symbols as Australians are about our Kangaroos.
+The Finns appear to be as blasé about their national animal symbols as Australians are about our Kangaroos.
 Rudolf the reindeer, who we encourage our children to sing about at Christmas time for his plucky approach to peer group pressure, is held in scant regard in downtown Helsinki.
 On the one hand he is being skinned for his coat and antlers and then his sorry carcass is being handed over to high end chefs to be slow-cooked for hours before they ‘pull’ the meat and sell it on plastic plates to tourists, served with small genetically modified potatoes.
-Perhaps I do the Fins an injustice; maybe they only slice, dice and ‘pull’ Moose carcasses…the older, uglier member of the Deer family.
+Perhaps I do the Finns an injustice; maybe they only slice, dice and ‘pull’ Moose carcasses…the older, uglier member of the Deer family.